RaymondWHZ/notion-cms-adaptor/README.md

-# Notion-CMS-Adaptor
+# Notion CMS Adaptor

-*“The Ultimate Type-Safe Notion Database Toolbox You Need to Use Notion as a Headless CMS”*
+*"The Ultimate Type-Safe Notion Database Toolbox You Need to Use Notion as a Headless CMS"*

-# Introduction
+## Introduction

-Notion CMS Adaptor aim to provide a convenient way for developers to build website using Notion as a CMS.
-It solves the most significant obstacle when using Notion as a CMS: type safety and conversion between tedious notion types and native JavaScript types.
+Notion CMS Adaptor provides a convenient way for developers to build websites using Notion as a CMS.
+It solves the most significant obstacle when using Notion as a CMS: type safety and conversion between tedious Notion types and native JavaScript types.
 It provides a clean interface and a bunch of pre-defined handlers for most common conversions.
-It also supports automatic database discovery and provides convenient query functions that suits the need of a typical CMS.
+It also supports automatic database discovery and provides convenient query functions that suit the needs of a typical CMS.

-# Features
+## Features

-- **📋 Standard**: built on top of official JavaScript SDK provided by Notion
+- **📋 Standard**: Built on top of the official JavaScript SDK provided by Notion (v5.4.0+)
-- **🚚 Straightforward type-safety**: define Notion types and conversion rules, leave the framework to infer types for you
+- **🚚 Straightforward type-safety**: Define Notion types and conversion rules, leave the framework to infer types for you
-- **🔎 Auto-discovery**: give the framework only the id of the root page, it will discover all databases reside under it
+- **🔎 Auto-discovery**: Give the framework only the ID of the root page, it will discover all databases residing under it
-- **📦 Minimal**: only necessary wrap around underlying Notion API while exposing necessary official structures, like RichTextResponse
+- **📦 Minimal**: Only necessary wrapper around underlying Notion API while exposing necessary official structures, like `RichTextItemResponse`
-- **🏂 Flexible**: framework comes with nice defaults but all conversion rules are customizable
+- **🏂 Flexible**: Framework comes with nice defaults but all conversion rules are customizable
-- **👍 Ergonomic**: syntax similar to traditional database wrappers, aiming to offer a database-client-like experience while fitting unique features of notion
+- **👍 Ergonomic**: Syntax similar to traditional database wrappers, aiming to offer a database-client-like experience while fitting unique features of Notion

-# Installation
+## Installation

 ```bash
 npm install notion-cms-adaptor